xmliszt/taboo-ai/app/roadmap/roadmap.md

 # Taboo AI Releases Roadmap

+## 28 Aug - Release Notes (V2.10.0)

+- Fresh new look for the topics page - flashcard design, that is easy to understand.
+- Search topics will include results count at the bottom of the search bar.

 ## 30 Jul - Release Notes (V2.9.0)

 - Brand new feature: a place for you to conveniently submit topics for others to play!